 Hi, friends!
 The holiday season is upon us... like literally just around the corner!
 The Gingerbread Man is one of my favorite topics during the month of December.
 We make gingerbread houses, taste gingerbread cookies, and even make a Gingerbread Man retelling bracelet!

 This post contains affiliate links for your shopping convenience.
 Any purchases made through one of our links earns us a small commission, at no extra cost to you, which helps to support the blog so we can continue sharing content like this with you.
 All views and opinions expressed are purely our own.

-Now, hop on over to read about these great books!
+Now, hop on over to read about more favorite December read alouds and activities!